Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   Type of data contained in the token.

   - *Next possible action(s)*
-  Next compatible action(s) where the token can be input.
+  Next compatible action(s) that may consume this token.

   [comment]: <> (Anmerkung Oli: Aus früheren Zeiten -> wird ggf. gestrichen?)